alvislim/Covid19-Interactive-dashboard/README.md

 **Requirement** <br />
  <br />
- 1. On component 3.2, to append the number of countries covid stats which includes country, confirmed, deaths and recovered.
-Sort by highest confirmed cases <br />
- 2. On componenet 3.3, to append the top 10 news from BBC, which includes images of the news, the URL to the news and the URL image of the news. <br />
+1. On componenet 3.3, to append the top 10 news from BBC, which includes images of the news, the URL to the news and the URL image of the news. <br />

- ### UserStory 5
+ ### UserStory 4
- As the developer of the website, I would like to create a graph with information of the covid cases base on country and to improve on the UI<br />
+ As a user, I would like to have a graph with information of the covid cases base on country <br />
  <br />
  **APIs that is being utilized**
  1. https://api.covid19api.com/summary <br />